 Final expense life insurance policies are typically:

 - Small cash value whole life final expense insurance policies ranging from $3,000 to $50,000.

 - They’ll usually have an “easier” application process.
 Often these policies require no medical exam and many do not ask any health questions.

 - These policies will typically go in force within 24 to 48 hours after the application has been received, which makes them attractive for those who want some coverage right away!

 - They come in two flavors: level and graded death benefit.
 (Discussed below: It is important to know the difference between the two).

 - Also referred to as funeral insurance.

-Burial Insurance for Seniors
+Final Expense Insurance for Seniors

-The ideal candidate is an older individual who is primarily concerned about covering burial expenses and does not want to worry about “out living” term life insurance coverage.
+The ideal candidate is an older individual who is primarily concerned about covering final expenses and does not want to worry about “out living” term life insurance coverage.
 Typically, it is someone deciding between life insurance or prepaid funeral plans.